jon-brandy/hackthebox/Categories/Machines/Headless/README.md

 Nmap done: 1 IP address (1 host up) scanned in 57.08 seconds
 ```

-1. Based from the nmap results, we identified that the machine runs a web application and opens ssh login.
+1. Based from the nmap results, we identified that the machine runs a web application at port 5000 and opens ssh login.

 > WEB APP